 Teaching strategies:

-• Kinesthetic learners excel when they are given the chance to engage in physical activities such as experiments, role-plays, or projects that allow them to apply what they have learned.
+• Kinesthetic learners excel when they can engage in physical activities such as experiments, role-plays, or projects that will enable them to apply what they have learned.

 • Introduce or review concepts using physical activities, games, or exercises.